 Note any action items that need to be accomplished between this meeting and the next, and assign them to an owner to denote responsibility.
 In order to assign an action item to the other person, click on the avatar to the left of the text field and select the other person.
 Action items can be added any time before the 1-on-1 is ended.
 Action items added will appear on the other person's agenda in real time.
 Collaboration station!

 These action items will take one of two paths after your 1-on-1 is ended.
 1- Unchecked action items from the current agenda will appear under the 'Previous action items' section on the following 1-on-1.
 2- Completed/checked action items will not appear on the following 1-on-1.

 We also have a section called 'Action items', which is for adding action items for the current 1-on-1.

 A list of previous and current action items, along with owners, will be emailed to the participants once the 1-on-1 has ended.

 Leave shared and/or private notes about this meeting.
 Private notes are only be visible to the person who added them, and will not be included in the summary email.
 Shared notes will be included in the summary email and can be edited anytime—even after the 1-on-1 has been ended.

-An email will be sent to both attendees following this meeting with a summary of all talking points, action items, and any shared notes.
+An email will be sent to both 1-on-1 parties following this meeting with a summary of all talking points, action items, and any shared notes.
 Private notes will not be included in any emails.

 Blog Post 🗒: How To Make Your One On One Meetings More Effective